benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 <br/>

 #### Discrimination by proxy
+can you be discrimnated against, by proxy (high correlation between location and something else that leads to low score. what if the location is primarily made up of a minority race? is this correlation then a proxy for racial discrimination?

 stuff about non-causality and behavioural profiles leading to discrimination (e.g. the manga thing would naturally discriminate against older workers, by proxy).